cgribben1/Credit-Card-Fraud-Detection/README.md

 The **full project report** is provided here in both **.html** and **.ipynb** format.

-(N.B. you will have to open the .ipynb file in a Jupyter notebook to be able to make use of the section links within the ToC)
+N.B. you will have to open the .ipynb file in a Jupyter notebook to be able to make use of the section links within the ToC...